-Section 1.
-Section 20-9-236, MCA, is amended to read:
+1 valued at \$100,000 and a home valued at \$200,000; and 2 (b) publishing a copy of the resolution in a newspaper that will give notice to the largest number of 3 people of the district as determined by the trustees and posting a copy of the resolution to the school district's 4 website : 5 (i) the resolution under subsection (2)(a); and 6 (ii) the resolution under 20-9-502(3)(a)(i) if adopted by the trustees."
+7 8 Section 2.
+Section 20-9-236, MCA, is amended to read: 9 "20-9-236.
+Transfer of funds improvements to school safety and security.
+(1) A school district 10 that has certified to the office of public instruction a current school safety plan or emergency operations plan 11 pursuant to 20-1-401 may transfer state or local revenue from any budgeted or nonbudgeted fund, other than 12 the debt service fund or retirement fund, to its building reserve fund in an amount not to exceed the school 13 district's estimated costs of improvements to school and student safety and security as follows: 14 (a) planning for improvements to and maintenance of school and student safety, including but not 15 limited to the cost of staffing for or services provided by architects, engineers, school resource officers, 16 counselors, and other staff or consultants assisting the district with improvements to school and student safety 17 and security; 18 (b) programs to support school and student safety and security, including but not limited to active 19 shooter training, threat assessments, and restorative justice; 20 (c) installing or updating locking mechanisms and ingress and egress systems at public school 21 access points, including but not limited to systems for exterior egress doors and interior passageways and 22 rooms, using contemporary technologies; 23 (d) installing or updating bullet-resistant windows and barriers; and 24 (e) installing or updating emergency response systems using contemporary technologies.
+25 (2) Any transfers made pursuant to subsection (1) are not considered expenditures to be applied 26 against budget authority.
+Any revenue transfers that are not encumbered for expenditures in compliance with 27 subsection (1) within 2 full school fiscal years after the funds are transferred must be transferred back to the 28 originating fund from which the revenue was transferred.

-"20-9-236.
-Transfer of funds -- improvements to school safety and security.
-(1) A school district may transfer state or local revenue from any budgeted or nonbudgeted fund, other than the debt service fund or retirement fund, to its building reserve fund in an amount not to exceed the school district's estimated costs of improvements to school and student safety and security as follows:
+- 1 (3) The intent of this section is to increase the flexibility and efficiency of school districts without an 2 increase in local taxes.
+In furtherance of this intent, if transfers of funds are made from any school district fund 3 supported by a nonvoted levy, the district may not increase its nonvoted levy for the purpose of restoring the 4 transferred funds."

-- (a) planning for improvements to and maintenance of school and student safety, including but not limited to the cost of staffing for or services provided by architects, engineers, school resource officers, counselors, and other staff or consultants assisting the district with improvements to school and student safety and security; - (b) programs to support school and student safety and security, including but not limited to active shooter training, threat assessments, and restorative justice; - (b)(c) installing or updating locking mechanisms and ingress and egress systems at public school access points, including but not limited to systems for exterior egress doors and interior passageways and rooms, using contemporary technologies; - (c)(d) installing or updating bullet-resistant windows and barriers; and - (d)(e) installing or updating emergency response systems using contemporary technologies. - (2) Any transfers made pursuant to subsection (1) are not considered expenditures to be applied against budget authority.
-Any revenue transfers that are not encumbered for expenditures in compliance with subsection (1) within 2 full school fiscal years after the funds are transferred must be transferred back to the originating fund from which the revenue was transferred.
+- 5

-(3) The intent of this section is to increase the flexibility and efficiency of school districts without an increase in local taxes.
-In furtherance of this intent, if transfers of funds are made from any school district fund supported by a nonvoted levy, the district may not increase its nonvoted levy for the purpose of restoring the transferred funds."
+- 6

-Section 2.
+Section 3.
 Section 20-9-502, MCA, is amended to read:

-"20-9-502.
-Purpose and authorization of building reserve fund -- levy for school transition costs subfund structure.
-(1) The trustees of any district may establish a building reserve fund to budget for and expend funds for any of the purposes set forth in this section.
-Appropriate subfunds must be created to ensure separate tracking of the expenditure of funds from voted and nonvoted levies and transfers for school safety pursuant to 20-9-236.
+7 "20-9-502.
+Purpose and authorization of building reserve fund -- subfund structure.
+(1) The 8 trustees of any district may establish a building reserve fund to budget for and expend funds for any of the 9 purposes set forth in this section.
+Appropriate subfunds must be created to ensure separate tracking of the 10 expenditure of funds from voted and nonvoted levies and transfers for school safety pursuant to 20-9-236.